Qumulo/docs/configuring-prometheus-grafana-metrics-api.md

    The page displays the endpoint for your cluster.
 After approximately one minute, the **State** changes to **UP**.

 Prometheus is running on your server and connected to your cluster.
+For additional instructions on installing Prometheus, and for installation options, see [Installation](https://prometheus.io/docs/prometheus/latest/installation/) in the Prometheus documentation.

 ## Installing and Configuring Grafana